-2.3.1 Selenium
+3.3.1 Selenium

-A numeric water quality criterion for selenium was established for Great Salt Lake in UAC R317-2-14 in November 2008.
-This standard was developed through an extensive process led by a Selenium Steering Committee composed of prominent stakeholders who were advised by a scientific panel of selenium experts (CH2M HILL, 2008).
-The selenium water quality criterion of 12.5 milligrams per kilogram is a tissue-based standard based on the complete egg/embryo of aquatic-dependent birds that use the waters of Gilbert Bay (Class 5A).
-UDWQ's objective is to continue to protect Great Salt Lake for selenium by monitoring egg tissue from aquatic-dependent birds, refining the trophic transfer model through ecosystem monitoring, evaluating trigger selenium concentrations that initiate various monitoring, assessment and management actions, and identifying management actions to mitigate further increases in selenium concentrations.
-The baseline sampling program will work toward developing a long-term database to assess bird egg concentrations and address these objectives.
+A numeric water quality standard for selenium was established for Gilbert Bay of the Lake in UAC R317-2-14 in November 2008.
+This standard was developed through an extensive process led by a Selenium Steering Committee composed of prominent stakeholders who were advised by a scientific panel of selenium experts (UDWQ, 2008).
+The selenium water quality standard of 12.5 milligrams per kilogram is a tissue-based standard applicable to the complete egg/embryo of aquatic-dependent birds that use the waters of Gilbert Bay (Class 5A).
+UDWQ's objective is to continue to protect the Lake for selenium by monitoring egg tissue from aquatic-dependent birds and to evaluate selenium concentrations that would initiate various monitoring, assessment and management actions.
+The BSP will result in a long-term database used to assess bird egg concentrations and address the objectives described above.

-2.3.2 Mercury
+3.3.2 Mercury

-Mercury, a global pollutant that ultimately makes its way into every aquatic ecosystem through the hydrologic cycle, is also a contaminant of concern in Great Salt Lake.
-After a 2003 USGS study found elevated concentrations of total and methyl-mercury in the waters and evidence of its bioaccumulation in the biota of Great Salt Lake (Naftz et al., 2008; Naftz et al., 2009), UDWQ began an endeavor to understand the extent to which mercury poses a risk to the Great Salt Lake aquatic birds and organisms in their forage base (UDWQ, 2011).
-Several other studies as indicated in Table 2-2 have also concluded that mercury is a significant contaminant of concern in Great Salt Lake.
-Questions still remain on whether avian species are exposed to mercury at Great Salt Lake or elsewhere.
-More research needs to be done on avian species that feed primarily on brine shrimp and brine flies, as well as on the relationship between selenium and mercury.
-UDWQ's objective is to continue sampling and monitoring of total and methyl-mercury in the Great Salt Lake ecosystem.
+Mercury, a global pollutant that ultimately makes its way into every aquatic ecosystem through the hydrologic cycle, is also a pollutant of concern in the Lake.
+After a 2003 USGS study found elevated concentrations of total and methyl-mercury in the deep brine layer of Gilbert Bay and evidence of its bioaccumulation in some biota of the Lake (Naftz et al., 2008; Naftz et al., 2009), UDWQ began an endeavor to understand the extent to which mercury poses a risk to the Lake's aquatic birds and organisms in their forage base (UDWQ, 2011).
+Several other studies as indicated in Table 2 have also concluded that mercury is a significant pollutant of concern in the Lake.
+While these efforts have greatly improved UDWQ's understanding of mercury in the Lake, significant questions currently remain.
+For instance, selection of the most appropriate benchmarks to use for quantifying biological responses to mercury has not been finalized.
+In addition, the link between avian tissue concentrations and exposure to the Lake as opposed to other waters visited by birds remains unknown.
+These data gaps will be investigated and incorporated into an assessment framework and the development of numeric criteria to help UDWQ determine if the Lake's designated uses are protected or not due to mercury pollution.
+UDWQ's objective is to continue sampling and monitoring of total and methyl-mercury in the Lake ecosystem.

-2.3.3 Trace Metals
+3.3.3 Other Metals and Metalloids

-Though little is known about the input and biogeochemical cycling of trace elements in the lake, there are concerns about the negative effect of these constituents in Great Salt Lake.
-A study by USGS and others completed from 1998 to 2001 evaluated water quality and completed a biological assessment of the Great Salt Lake basin (Waddell et al., 2004).
+Though little is known about the input and biogeochemical cycling of metals and metalloids in the lake, concentrations of metals are much higher in recent lake sediments than during the pre-industrial period (Wurtsbaugh et al. 2014).
+There are concerns about the negative effect of these constituents in the Lake.
+A study by USGS and others completed from 1998 to 2001 evaluated water quality and completed a biological assessment of the Lake basin (Waddell et al., 2004).
 This study concluded that most streambed sediments had concentrations of arsenic, cadmium, copper, lead, mercury, silver, and zinc that exceeded aquatic life guidelines.
-Naftz et al. (2000) also found that deposition of contaminated sediment in the Farmington Bay area with elevated concentrations of cadmium, copper, lead, zinc, nitrogen, organic carbon, and phosphorus.
-Deposition began to increase sometime in the early to mid-1900s and became progressively greater in recently deposited sediment, illustrating the impact of trace metals on the lake with increased urbanization.
-In addition, in a recent article, Vest et al. (2009) found elevated arsenic levels in wintering waterfowls of Great Salt Lake.
-UDWQ's objective is to prioritize the tracking of current and changing concentrations of arsenic and copper to proactively protect the lake from these potential contaminants.
-Other trace metals are of concern but will be tracked as resources are available.
+Naftz et al. (2000) also found that deposition of sediment in the Farmington Bay area had elevated concentrations of cadmium, copper, lead, zinc, nitrogen, organic carbon, and phosphorus.
+Deposition began to increase sometime in the early to mid-1900s and became progressively greater in recently deposited sediment, illustrating the impact of metals on the lake with increased industrial development and urbanization.
+In addition, in a recent article, Vest et al. (2009) found elevated arsenic levels in wintering waterfowls that use the Lake.
+UDWQ's objective is to prioritize the tracking of current and changing concentrations of metals and metalloids to proactively protect the lake from these pollutants.

-2.3.4 Nutrients
+3.3.4 Nutrients